 Seeing modest savings grow into a financial fortune is a joy the habitual spender never will know.

-Here are five possible reasons why you can’t save a dollar — and why your money will never work for you unless you change now:
+Following are some possible reasons why you can’t save a dollar — and why your money will never work for you unless you change your ways now.

 1. You will not face your situation